openaccesstoimmigrants/EmpowerItaly/README.md

 # Open Access

-# EmpowerItaly: Exploring Immigrants and Italians disparities in the labour market
+# EmpowerItaly: Exploring Immigrants and Italians disparities in the labor market

 ## Hypothesis questions:

-## Does the number of immigrants impact on the labor market?
+## How significant is the disparity between Italians and foreigners in the labor market?

 ### This hypothesis question addresses the potential difference in unemployment rates between immigrants and native Italians.
 It allows to investigate the labor market dynamics and assess whether there might be disparities in employment opportunities for immigrants.